Apply for the Master of Bioethics and Health Law (MBHL) through the Dunedin campus in 2023Apply Now

 Admission to the Programme

-- Admission to the programme will be subject to the approval of the Director of the Bioethics Centre following consultation with the Bioethics Board of Studies.
+- Admission to the programme will be subject to the approval of the Pro-Vice-Chancellor (Health Sciences).

 - Every applicant shall possess a postgraduate diploma, or be a graduate with honours or of a four-year undergraduate programme in a relevant discipline.
 A candidate shall usually have completed the Postgraduate Diploma in Bioethics and Health Law (PGDipBHL) or an equivalent qualification, and shall have achieved an average across all papers of at least B+.